 Members in virtual schools are advised that their ETT Executive Officer remains unchanged.
 If members in virtual schools require intervention, advocacy, or support, they should contact the Executive Officer responsible for their home school.

-Centrally Assigned members who have been redeployed to virtual schools should continue to contact ETT Vice President, Jamie Thom, or Secretary/Treasurer, Doris Duni, for support.
+Centrally Assigned members who have been redeployed to virtual schools should continue to contact ETT President, Helen Victoros; Vice President, Nigel Barriffe, or Secretary/Treasurer, Chadwick Gordon, for support.

 All other members should contact the Executive Officer for the school in which they are currently based, unless Centrally Assigned, in which case they should contact the aforementioned Executive Liaisons for centrally assigned ETT Members.